chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2022"
-  text: "Nicholas, thank you for a fabulous tour of your beautiful island.
-We so enjoyed
-    every bit of it.
+  text: "Thank you, Nicholas and Stamos!
+We totally enjoyed touring the island.
+Stamos
+    was excellent in many ways!
+He shared much of the history, significant features, and daily living of the island.
+Stamos offered alternatives to our itinerary based on our interests making our visit to Rodos extremely memorable.
+We would give him more than a perfect score if we can. \U0001F642 Ευχαριστώ πολύ!! **Susanna, Mi, and Elsie (Oct 14th) USA**\n\nNicholas, thank you for a fabulous tour of your beautiful island.
+We so enjoyed every bit of it.
 Stamos was a great guide and showed us so much of the island.
-    I will certainly recommend your group to anyone coming your way. **Barbara R.
-    (Oct 9th) U.K.**\n\nNick, our excursion was very enjoyable.
+I will certainly recommend your group to anyone coming your way. **Barbara R. (Oct 9th) U.K.**\n\nNick, our excursion was very enjoyable.
 Roula & Dimitris we’re very knowledgeable and professional.
 We thoroughly enjoyed our adventure and always felt safe.
 I would not hesitate to book another excursion for myself.
 I will also recommend your team to future cruise passengers.
     Thank you again. **James K. (Oct 7th) USA**\n\nWe booked a private GT6 tour (knights of St Johns) with Nicholas.
 We were picked up at our hotel promptly, in a very clean and cool temp van.
 We were introduced to Mr Kiriakos our driver.
 Who BTW always made us feel safe and comfortable.
 Kostas was our guide and outlined the day briefly.
 We started our walking tour around the gates of the palace and wandered through the medieval old town.
 We walked along the knights streets it was magical.
     We drove through the country sides and stopp at the Lindos acropolis and St pauls bay.
 Kostas historical knowledge, passion and humorous personality made this a great day and adventure.
 Being with this team allowed us to relax and enjoy the things we wanted to learn about.
 We came away with a greater understanding as we hoped we would.
 From the initial contact to the end of the tour, thus company exceeds in class and high service.
 We will recommend Nicholas and his team to everyone **Y&Y** \U0001F44D **(Oct 2nd) Canada**\n\nNicholas, thank you for your services!
 It was perfect- the best private tour we have done on this trip.
 Apostolos was an excellent driver and the minivan was clean and spacious, we felt very safe and he was very helpful and informative.
 We would hire him again and you are lucky to have him on your team! **Lina A. and Family (Sept 30th) Ridgefield, NJ, US**\n\nHi Nicholas, we very much enjoyed our tour of Rhodes with Michael We definitely saw a lot more of the island than we would have otherwise.
 Michael gave us a good history of Rhodes to complement our tour.
 The Butterfly Valley was beautiful.
     It was nice to be driven down to Lindos for a short visit, rather than walking down and up that hill in the heat and crowds.
 The restaurant where we had lunch was delicious and in a lovely spot.
 We would definitely recommend you and your Rhodes Team to tourists who wish to get a good overview of Rhodes. **Leslie and Gary M. R (Sept 17th) Summerland, California USA**\n\nHello Nick -Thank you and your team for a wonderful tour today.
 Liana was knowledgeable, warm, and accommodating tour guide.
 Spiros was a great driver and helped one of us who had difficulty with the sun today.
 We chose your company because of the positive reviews and we were not disappointed.
 Thank you again for everything. **Ted O. and Group (Sept 7th) New Cumberland, Pennsylvania, US**\n\nHi Nicholas, many thanks for the tour, all went very well.
 Our special thanks to Michael for explaining everything so clearly and we were very impressed by his local and historical knowledge.
 Michael went out of the way to arrange the pottery tour for kids even though we were running late after Lindos and we really appreciate his gesture.
 Regards, **Ananya and Family (Sept 2nd) UK**\n\nNicholas Thank you!
 The tour was a special treat for us.
 We now love Rhodes.
 Costa was a pleasure!
 Take care, **Madeline and Jerry